Asher-Chaim-Capital-Ventures/asher-chaim-capital-ventures.github.io/index.md

         text: Allow us to find the best place where your money can reach its potential
         icon: fa-seedling
       - title: Tech Forward
-        text: Our experience in the tech-field seperates us from the rest, and helps us find the best available investments.
+        text: Our experience in the tech-field seperates us from the rest, and helps us find you the best possible investments.
         icon: fa-laptop-code
       - title: Protect Your Investment
         text: write something here